 - Communications facilitator: city-wide neighborhood planning group facilitator, Vice-Chair Eastwood Chamber of Commerce, webmaster and email group admin for various community groups.

-- Adjunct faculty teaching Spanish in class and online at Onondaga Community College, also teaching at St. Andrew’s Jesuit Novitiate, and Syracuse University.
+- Adjunct faculty teaching Spanish in class and online at Onondaga Community College, also teaching at The Jesuit Novitiate at St. Andrew Hall, and Syracuse University.
 Taught English pronunciation, writing, and presentation skills at the English Language Institute at Syracuse University.

 - Online pronunciation tutor using Skype to teach English and Spanish pronunciation at a distance.

 - Personal tutor of Spanish to U.S. Ambassador to El Salvador and to Vice-president of AXA Financial.

 - Spanish language program instructor for AT&T customer service representatives.

 - Writer of online courses for workplace safety for BLR.

 - Real estate investor bought properties in Syracuse for rehab and rental, working with Catholic Charities’ Refugee Resettlement program and HUD’s Section 8 Housing Choice Voucher Program to provide appropriate housing.
 Awarded the Real Estate Investors of CNY “Outstanding Member of the Year” award for 2002, Preservation Association of CNY Preservation Merit Award 2005.

 - Manager of and singer in Crimson Canary, the only flamenco music group in Massachusetts’ Pioneer Valley.